-As we have mentioned recently, we work on the basis that at least 95% of trainee solicitors want to qualify and remain at the law firm at which they trained.
+As we have mentioned in our seminars and recent blogs, we work on the basis that at least 95% of trainee solicitors want to qualify and remain at the law firm at which they trained.
 This is understandable – they have built up a degree of goodwill, have made friends and feel comfortable in their fledgling legal careers.
-To that end, CapeClarke realise that as a legal recruitment consultancy we are here to help really on a contingency plan in the instances where qualification opportunities at the training firm are limited.
+To that end, CapeClarke realise that, as a legal recruitment consultancy, we are here to help really on a contingency plan in the instances where qualification opportunities at the training firm are limited.
 That said, it would be a good idea to get in touch with us as soon as possible so that we are aware of you and can let you know of any opportunities in the market as the year goes by.

 The best place to start is, unsurprisingly, to look at an overview of the process.

 The first thing to say is that it is normal (especially in the larger offices with more trainee solicitors) for an air of awkwardness to appear amongst trainee groups.
-Those fellow trainee solicitors who have become your friends over the last 18 months are now your direct competitors for that highly-contested NQ role you so desperately want!
+Those fellow trainee solicitors who have become your friends over the last 18 months (or longer if you were at Law School together) are now your direct competitors for that highly-contested NQ role you so desperately want!
 Much of this is unwarranted anxiety – a little friendly competition, and certainly an awareness of the situation developing at your firm, is fine – and we hear stories year after year of trainees falling out.
-The way you should look at it is that as long as you look after your own applications (and dont give away anything beneficial to others), then the qualification process will work itself out over time.
+The way you should look at it is that as long as you look after your own applications (and don’t give away anything beneficial to others), then the qualification process will work itself out over time.
 Going for the usual pint on a Friday afternoon is not going to leave you without a job!

 Looking outside of your training firm

 If your internal applications hit a brick wall, CapeClarke can assist in finding you newly qualified solicitor role at another firm.